ramonawalls/data_commons_fair/example_directives_delete.rst

          If you don't see a desired species/genome `contact us <https://dnasubway.cyverse.org/feedback.html>`_ to have it added

     .. warning::
-     When naming your samples and conditions, avoid spaces and special characters (e.g. !#$%^&/, etc.).
+     WWhen naming your samples and conditions, avoid spaces and special characters (e.g. !#$%^&/, etc.).
 Also be sure to be consistent with spelling.

 Other admonitions